How to watch the US Open women’s final as Coco Gauff chases glory on home soil – KION546

 (CNN) — And then there were two.

-After two gripping weeks of action, the women’s US Open draw concludes on Saturday with a mouthwatering finale between home favorite Coco Gauff and world No. 2 Aryna Sabalenka.
+After two gripping weeks of action, the women’s US Open draw concludes on Saturday with a much-anticipated finale between home favorite Coco Gauff and world No. 2 Aryna Sabalenka.

 Both players have produced stunning tennis en route to the final and while Sabalenka will go into the match as the favorite, Gauff will be confident she can get over the final hurdle in front of a partisan crowd on Arthur Ashe Stadium.